 Research projects, whether with E&H faculty on campus, via summer Research Experiences for Undergraduates (REUs) at participating universities & national laboratories, or with community partners are encouraged for all our majors.

 Internship opportunities are also available.

 In the past, special studies have involved examining the effects of dynamical noise on symbol statistics, solving theoretical physics problems using the Mathematica language, and studying nonlinear dynamics (chaos) from the physicist’s perspective.

 A recent project involved a full-scale re-enactment of a historic experiment carried out by Pascal in 1646 to demonstrate the principles of barometric pressure to an outdoor audience.
 The barometer was hand-built by physics students and the outdoor play was performed during Ampersand Day.

-Currently, several students are engaged in a project to develop an automated light delivery system to crops aimed at increasing yield and thus potentially boosting the local industry.
+Prior to the pandemic, several students were engaged in a project to develop an automated light delivery system for crops aimed at increasing yield and thus potentially boosting the local industry.

 2018 Photo-therapy Physics and Engineering Project